Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers massively favor the Houston Cougars (2-1, 0-0 AAC) when they host the Navy Midshipmen (0-2, 0-0 AAC) on Saturday, September 25, 2021 in a matchup between AAC foes at John O'Quinn Field at TDECU Stadium.
-Houston is favored by 20 points.
-The game has a point total set at 49.
+The Houston Cougars (2-1, 0-0 AAC) are 20-point favorites when they host the Navy Midshipmen (0-2, 0-0 AAC) in an AAC matchup on Saturday, September 25, 2021 at John O'Quinn Field at TDECU Stadium.
+A total of 48 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.